 I recently had a customer reach out to discuss the issue of survey participation.
-While they had ample data to form a representative sample of the organization, they were concerned about certain groups with participation rates significantly below the company average.
-Analyzing data gaps is challenging, so we approached the issue through the lens of means, motive, and opportunity.
+While they had ample data to form a representative sample of the organization, they noticed that certain groups lagged far behind the company average.
+Those gaps made it difficult to draw clear conclusions.
+To tackle the problem, we used the familiar framework of means, motive, and opportunity.

 Before addressing the specific barriers and strategies related to the means of participation, it's essential to recognize the foundation of any successful survey: accessibility and the ability of all employees to participate.
 Without ensuring that employees can easily access and understand the survey, engagement will likely be low.